-In January it is customary to set those health goals for the year.
-Everyone returns to work with the most optimistic of intentions to improve fitness, lose those extra pounds and cut down on the booze.
+At some point we have all set ourselves health goals.
+We have the most optimistic of intentions to improve fitness, lose those extra pounds and cut down on the booze.
 Unfortunately, many of us give up within just a few weeks.
-The call of the chocolate biscuit can often be far more appealing than a run or walk outside when faced with the cold weather.
+The call of the chocolate biscuit can often be far more appealing than a run or walk outside, especially when faced with the cold weather.
 But what if your workplace fit out was set up to encourage a more active lifestyle and healthy living?

 Healthy Living = Healthy Business = Workplace Fit Out Fit For Promoting Health